bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 I seek Happiness and Knowledge.

 I am a BMath (2018 - 2021) graduate from Indian Statistical Institute, Bengaluru.
 (Honestly, please reconsider if you're applying to this place.
 The campus resources are bad, and you will be expected to pass hard exams.
-In general, IMHO Academia has very absurd unclear incentives, so be careful).
+In general, IMHO Academia has very absurd unclear incentives, so be aware of this).

 **"Logic will get you from A to Z, Imagination will get you everywhere." - Einstein.**